-A succinct and authoritative introduction to the growth of Protestant nonconformism in Victorian Britain, revealing its impact on the development of nineteenth-century British culture.
+A succinct introduction to the growth of nonconformism in Victorian Britain, revealing its impact on the development of 19th-century British culture.

 Trade Information: LPOD